9.5. Administrative structure of the European Union: official titles and listing order

 The institutions and bodies must be listed in protocol order.

 The following list indicates the official title, following protocol order since 1 December 2009 (entry into force of the Treaty of Lisbon).
-The list is followed by a table indicating the form of title to use according to type of publication, as well as the relevant abbreviation and location of the seat.
+The list is followed by a table indicating the form of title to use according to the type of publication, along with the relevant abbreviation and the location of the seat.

 (a) Institutions